About the Teen Program

 The Teen Program runs once a week for 12 consecutive weeks.

 All school mindfulness programs are held in-school as part of a student’s regular curriculum.

 Greater Philadelphia Area

-The Inner Strength Foundation currently provides its Teen Program to 1200 students per year in 8 public high schools in Philadelphia. (see below)
+The Inner Strength Foundation currently (2018) provides its Teen Program to 1800 students per year in 12 schools in Philadelphia. (see below)